npaik/Comm-Docs-Project-Alx-Tony/docs/task3.md

 Let’s say you previously initialized the git repository on your computer and you want to create a new branch called ```test```.
 To create this branch locally you need to follow the next steps:

-1. Open the command line interface(CLI) on your machine (Command Prompt on Windows, Terminal on MacOS, Bash or Zsh on Linux).
+1. Open the command line interface(CLI) on your machine (**Command Prompt** on Windows, **Terminal** on MacOS, Bash or **Zsh** on Linux).

 2. Navigate to the directory of the Git repository where you want to create the branch.
   ```
   cd path/to/repo
   ```

-3. Create a new branch using the git branch command followed by the name of the new branch.
+3. Create a new branch using the `git branch` command followed by the name of the new branch.
  ```
  git branch new-branch
  ```
 This will create a new branch called new-branch at the current HEAD (the most recent commit).

-4. Switch to the new branch using the git checkout command followed by the name of the new branch.
+4. Switch to the new branch using the `git checkout` command followed by the name of the new branch.
  ```
  git checkout new-branch
  ```
  This will switch the working directory to the new branch so that any changes you make will be committed to that branch instead of the main branch.

-5. Make changes to the files in the working directory and commit the changes using the git add and git commit commands as described in previous section.
+5. Make changes to the files in the working directory and commit the changes using the `git add` and `git commit` commands as described in the previous section Git Basics.
 !!! info "Check or Switch Branch"
-    To check which branch you are currently on in Git, you can use the git branch command with the -a (all) and -v (verbose) flags:
+    To check which branch you are currently on in Git, you can use the `git branch` command with the -a (all) and -v (verbose) flags:
     ```
     git branch -av
     ```
     This will list all local and remote branches along with the current branch, which is marked with an asterisk *.
 The current branch will also be highlighted in green.

-    Once you've created a branch, you can switch to it using the git checkout command followed by the name of the branch.
+    Once you've created a branch, you can switch to it using the `git checkout` command followed by the name of the branch.
 For example, to switch to the "feature-branch", you can use the following command:
     ```
     git checkout feature-branch
     ```